kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 **Risk:** A small budget may stop recovery after a transient failure.

 **Mitigation:** The field is optional.
 When unset, LWS keeps the current unbounded recreation behavior.
-Users can also increase the limit at runtime.
+Before a group is retained, users can adjust the limit at runtime.

 **Risk:** Retained Pods keep their resource reservations.